react-static/react-static/docs/config.md

 ### `Document`

-It's never been easier to customize the root document of your website! `Document` is an optional (and again, recommended) react component responsible for rendering the root of your website.
+It's never been easier to customize the root document of your website! `Document` is an optional (and again, recommended) react component responsible for rendering the HTML shell of your website.

 Things you may want to place here:

-- Custom `head` and/or `meta` tags
+- Site-wide custom `head` and/or `meta` tags
 - Site-wide analytics scripts
 - Site-wide stylesheets